Learning online at UALR

 How much does it cost?

-While tuition rates vary by student and may change over time, the UALR Bursar’s Office publishes the most current rates on its website.
+While tuition rates vary by program and may change over time, the UALR Bursar’s Office publishes the most current rates on its website.

 What online resources are available to me?